The only 4 internal communications tools you need

 Choose a dedicated option, and you’ll be set up for success as far as internal emails go!

-Texting your employees about company updates can feel a bit controversial at times, but when done intentionally, it can be one of the most efficient and best-performing pieces of your internal communications strategy.
+Texting your employees about company updates might seem difficult or overwhelming… but paired with email, it can be one of the most efficient and best-performing pieces of your internal communications strategy.
 (Here’s a guide on how to use it well!)

 There are quite a few specific use cases where texting is likely the best channel to reach your employees, regardless of what industry you’re in.
 For example: